amerritt14/gmeet_participent_ordering/README.md

 3. Click "Load Temporary Add-on"
 4. Select the `manifest.json` file from the extension folder
 5. The extension will be loaded (temporary - removed on browser restart)

+#### Safari

+**Safari 17+ (macOS Sonoma and later)** supports loading web extensions in developer mode:

+1. Download or clone this repository
+2. Open **Safari**
+3. Go to **Safari → Settings → Advanced**
+4. Check **"Show features for web developers"** (or "Show Develop menu")
+5. Go to **Develop → Developer Settings**
+6. Check the Allow Unsigned Extensions option and enter your password
+7. Click the "Add Temporary Extension" button
+9. Navigate to and select the extension folder from step 1

 ## Usage